Frank-W-B/intro-to-python/README.md

 tvshows = ('West World','Mr. Robot', 'Game of Thrones') print(tvshows)
 ```
-you cannot update tuples in your code.
+You can't update tuples in your code.
 They will throw an error.
+Then why are they useful?
+They don't take up much memory (2-5x smaller
+than a list).
+Sometime you just need to store information, not change it.

 #### Dictionary (Dict)

-Dictionaries can also be used to store values, but they are indexed.
+Dictionaries can also be used to store values, but they are indexed by a pointer
+to the information, a `key`.
+This pointer allows fast retrieval of the values.

 ```